 Prior to joining the Met Office Marion completed a PhD at the University of Reading (2003), which focused on exploiting the synergy between model forecasts and radar.
 Her under-graduate background is in Applied Mathematics, Meteorology and Statistics.
 She started her career at the South African Weather Service in 1995 working on analysing aircraft in-situ observations of cloud-aerosol interactions, and microphysical processes in thunderstorms, storm dynamics (using radar data), and hydrometeorology.
 She has lectured post-graduate courses in cloud dynamics and radar meteorology.

-Marion is a member of the WMO World Weather Research Programme (WWRP) Joint Working Group on Forecast Verification Research (JWGFVR), and WMO Commission for Basic Systems (CBS) Co-ordination Group on Forecast Verification (CG-FV).
-She has also been a member of the verification sub-group to the European Centre for Medium Range Forecasts (ECMWF) Technical Advisory Committee (TAC).
+Marion is the co-chair of the WMO World Weather Research Programme (WWRP) Joint Working Group on Forecast Verification Research (JWGFVR), and is a member of the WMO Commission for Basic Systems (CBS) Task Team (TT) on global surface verification.
+She has also been a member of the verification sub-group to the European Centre for Medium Range Weather Forecasts (ECMWF) Technical Advisory Committee (TAC).
 She is a fellow of the Royal Meteorological Society.